Nadav-Nevo/World-Energy-Research-Project/index.md

 # Act III — Four kinds of country

-So the grid lever is real but small, and where a country sits on the development curve matters more than what it plugs into the wall.
-Which means the advice has to change depending on who's receiving it.
+Fixing the grid is helpful, but a country's wealth matters much more than its energy source.
+Because of this, climate advice has to be tailored to each country.

 But depending on *what*, exactly?
 That's the question we had to answer without cheating — because it would be very easy to sort countries into whatever categories we already believed in, then present our own assumptions back as a finding.

 So we didn't sort them.
 We described each country in 2019 by five numbers: how much carbon it emits per person, how much of its electricity comes from fossil fuels, how rich it is, how efficiently it uses energy, and how much energy each person actually consumes.
-Then we handed those numbers to an algorithm that knows nothing else — no country names, no continents, no politics, no development labels — and asked it a single question: **which of these 144 countries resemble each other?**
+Then we handed those numbers to a Machine Learning algorithm that knows nothing else — no country names, no continents, no politics, no development labels — and asked it a single question: **which of these 144 countries resemble each other?**

 Whatever came back would be the data's answer, not ours.
 Or that was the plan.